Co-Education at King’s House School

 How will you manage break and lunch times?

-There will be designated areas for sports and other activities, with rotas in place for year groups, as there are currently.
+In the Senior Department, there are designated areas for sports and other activities, with rotas for each year group.
 Various clubs and activities will continue to be on offer at break times, with a mix of quiet areas and space for sports activities.

 Who can I contact if I have questions about the move to co-education?

-For admissions enquiries, please contact the Registrar, Sally Bass, at admissions@kingshouseschool.org or 020 8940 1878.
-Our next open morning is on Friday 21 April at 9.30am: click here to book your place.
-Current parents can contact the school at coed@kingshouseschool.org with any questions.
+For admissions enquiries, please contact the Registrar, Sally Bass, at or 020 8940 1878.
+Parents can also contact the school at with any questions.